 No matter what business you are in, creating sales is not some sort of automatic or instinctive process that just happens all by itself.
 Selling takes effort, and it also takes a plan and faithful adherence to long-established practices that have remained valid for centuries.

 Every Business Sells

 The first thing to realize is that selling is not optional.
 Sales are the life blood of business.
 If a company does not sell, it dies.
-At which point it will finally market itself — by having a Going Out Of Business Sale.
-Square in your mind that you must attract the interest of your prospective customers in order to prosper and that you must make this effort every single day to keep the business alive.
+At which point it will finally market itself– by having a Going Out Of Business Sale.
+Make your mind up to the fact that you must attract the interest of your prospective customers in order to prosper, and that you must make this effort every single day rather than just when things are slow.

 The Best Salespeople do Their Homework

 The key ingredient to selling anything is to have confidence in what you are trying to achieve.
 Mastery of your subject is what gives you confidence.
 So it is important to thoroughly understand every facet of the product or service you are representing.
 People will have questions.
 You must be able to answer those questions without being nonplussed in any way.
 Not only must you have all the answers readily at hand but it would be best if you have anticipated every possible line of inquiry as well.

 Many people have an innate resistance to sales pressure.
 The way to overcome this resistance is not to pressure them even harder but to educate them so that they make the sale themselves once they understand the full ramifications of what you are presenting to them.
 Instead of “You’ve got to have this”, you want “I really do need one of those things”.
 If you have made your case well, the sale is really a simple anticlimactic outcome that was all but pre-ordained.